About loss of privilege

 When to use loss of privilege

 You can also take away a privilege when you need to back up other consequences.
 For example, you’ve asked your child to clean their room, but your child won’t do it.
 A natural consequence could be that your child can’t find their shoes.
-If your child still refuses, this could be a good time to take away a privilege – for example, by putting their skateboard away for an hour.
+If your child still refuses to clean up their room, this could be a good time to take away a privilege – for example, by putting their skateboard away for an hour.

-Loss of privilege works well when you usually have plenty of warm and positive interactions with your child.
-If your child’s behaviour or other things in your life are affecting your interactions with your child or you’re struggling with your child’s behaviour, ask for help.
-Ask your GP or child and family health nurse for advice and a referral to a counsellor or other professional.
+Loss of privilege works well when you have plenty of warm and positive interactions with your child.
+If your child’s behaviour or other things in your life are affecting your interactions with your child, ask for help.
+You can contact a parent helpline.
+Your GP or child and family health nurse can also give you advice or a referral to a counsellor or other professional.

 Who to use loss of privilege with

 Loss of privilege isn’t useful for children younger than 6 years because they can’t connect their behaviour with the consequence.
-For children 3-6 years old, you could use other positive behaviour strategies, including natural or related consequences or time-out.
+For children aged 3-6 years, you could use other positive behaviour strategies, including natural or related consequences or time-out.
+It’s also not appropriate for children who are struggling to choose appropriate behaviour because of family stress, trauma or other challenges.

 Autistic children or children with learning difficulties might need your help to understand when the privilege will be available again, because they might think it’s lost forever.
 You can read more in our article on challenging behaviour in autistic children.

-Privileges that you could take away from your child for an agreed time include:
+Privileges that you could take away from your child include:

-- screen time including TV, electronic games and computers for anything other than schoolwork
+- TV, video gaming and computers for anything other than schoolwork

 - mobile phone access or credit top-up